suhail-abdelaal/GiftList/README.md

 # Gift List

+Gift list is an assignment project from Ethereum Developer Boot Camp by [Alchemy](https://university.alchemy.com/home).
 To get started with the repository, clone it and then run `npm install` in the top-level directory to install the depedencies.

 There are three folders in this repository: